 • Credit mix -10% of your score

-They’re listed here in order of weight of the total score, so the most important factor is your payment history, and smallest impact will come from new credit and credit mix.
+They’re listed here in order of weight of the total score, so the most important factor is your payment history, and the smallest impact will come from the new credit and credit mix.

 This doesn’t mean that credit mix is a category you should ignore, only that the overall impact it has on your total score will be small, so don’t expect changes you make to your credit mix to do much.